Archibald Hamilton Rowan: Early life

-Popular tribune
+Volunteer and popular tribune

-Hamilton Rowan returned to Ireland in his thirties, in 1784, to live at Rathcoffey near Clane in north County Kildare.
+Hamilton Rowan returned to Ireland in his thirties, early in 1784, to live at Rathcoffey near Clane in north County Kildare.
 He became a celebrity and, despite his wealth and privilege, a strong advocate for Irish independence.
+In County Down, he joined the Killyleagh Volunteers under his father's command and, in February 1785, as a county delegate to the congress of Volunteers held at the Royal Exchange, Dublin, helped split the movement with a radically democratic proposal.
+With Lisburn MP, Todd Jones, he spoke not only of abolishing the proprietary boroughs (which gave the aristocracy and the government a stranglehold on the Irish Commons), but also of combining votes for Catholics with a secret ballot that would free them "from the too frequent tyranny" of the typically Protestant landlord".

-In County Down he joined the Killyleagh Volunteers (a militia group later associated with radical reform) under his father's command, also in 1784.
-Hamilton Rowan first gained public attention by championing the cause of fourteen-year-old Mary Neal in 1788.
+In 1788, Hamilton Rowan returned to general public notice as the champion of fourteen-year-old Mary Neal and her family.
 Neal had been lured into a Dublin brothel and then assaulted by Henry Luttrell (who, as Earl of Carhampton, later commanded Crown forces in the suppression of the 1798 Rebellion).
 Hamilton Rowan publicly denounced Luttrell and published a pamphlet A Brief Investigation of the Sufferings of John, Anne, and Mary Neal in the same year.
 An imposing figure at more than six feet tall, Hamilton Rowan's notoriety grew when he entered a Dublin dining club threatening several of Mary Neal's detractors, with his massive Newfoundland at his side, and a shillelagh in hand.
-The incident won him public applause and celebrity as a champion of the poor.